Mihai-Eduard/talio-task-list-organizer-oopp/README.md

 Welcome to Group 27's Talio application, developed as part of the CSE1105 Course at TU Delft.

-Talio is an advanced task management application built with Java, REST and JavaFX.
+Talio is an advanced task management application built with Java, REST, and JavaFX.

 Run any amount of Server instances on a local network, each supporting one Workspace and connection for an arbitrary amount of different Clients.